vincentleeuwen/python-cooking-with-objects/README.md

     return True
 ```

+For more information on syntax errors and exception handling, see: https://docs.python.org/3/tutorial/errors.html

 ### 3. Test && Save

 ## [11] As storage.
 I would like to check for all my ingredients if inventory is sufficient, before informing the kitchen.